Seeking FDA Emergency Use Authorization for a COVID-19 medical device?April 22, 2020

 FDA has marshaled its EUA authority in the fight against COVID-19.
 This has allowed manufacturers and distributors to respond to COVID-19-related shortages by getting desperately needed devices and testing to market quickly.
 Authorizations have been granted for Personal Protective Equipment (PPE), In Vitro Diagnostics, Ventilators and other medical devices.
 The situation is fluid and evolving daily.
 It is likely that additional EUA declarations will be issued for more product categories.
 Check the FDA website for the latest information.
 See helpful FDA links below.

-An EUA request may be made for a medical device, drug or biologic.
+Qualifying for an EUAAn EUA request may be made for a medical device, drug or biologic.
 This alert focuses on devices (including diagnostics).
 In order to qualify for an EUA a product must meet all of the following requirements per Section 564 of the Federal Food, Drug, and Cosmetic Act.

 - An DHHS declaration related to a “serious or life-threatening disease or condition” exists (e.g., COVID-19).

 - That based on evidence available to the Secretary [of DHHS, Alex Azar] that it is reasonable to believe that the product may be effective in diagnosing, treating, or preventing the disease or condition.

 - The known and potential benefits of the product, when used to diagnose, prevent, or treat such disease or condition, outweigh the known and potential risks of the product.

 - There is no adequate, approved, and available alternative to the product for diagnosing, preventing, or treating such disease or condition (FDA has interpreted this last prong to mean that if there are insufficient supplies of an approved product (e.g., masks) that similar unapproved products may still qualify for an EUA).

 Importing EUA Devices